stripe/stripe-dotnet/readme.md

 ![Stripe](https://stripe.com/img/navigation/logo.png?2)

+Async is now supported for .NET 4.5+.
+All of the examples below still apply (method signatures are the same names + Async: GetAsync, ListAsync, etc).
+A documentation update is overdue (this readme is quite large!), and using async will be documented in greater detail at that time.
+There are some cool changes coming with regards to documentation. :)

+Let me know if you run into any issues.
+Enjoy!

 **Release: 6.0.0**
 Stripe.net now supports .NET 4.5+ and is a portable class library.
 UWP, .NET Core, Windows 8, WindowsPhone 8.0+, and Xamarin are now supported.